Dennis-yxchen/D2A/README.md

 3. **run the simulation** by `python PATH/to/indoor_Room.py` or `python PATH/to/outdoor_party.py`

-To modify desire-related components, navigate to the `value_components` folder and follow these steps across different files:
+To modify desire-related components, reach to the `value_components` folder and follow these steps across different files:
 ### value_comp.py
 1. create the new desire component subclass in `value_comp.py`
 ### init_value_info_social.py